Hiring out Horses

 When is a licence required?

-If you hire out horses or donkeys or provide a riding school service, you will require a licence.
+If you hire out horses or donkeys or provide a riding school service, or provide ridden pony parties, you will require a licence.

 You can find our Licensing Fees and Charges on our Animal Licensing page.

 A licence will not be issued to individuals who are not over the age of eighteen years or a body corporate who is disqualified.

 - from keeping a riding establishment under the Riding Establishment Act 1964,